victornavareno/TangoAPP/README.md

 # Tango! 🎉
-Tango is a web app designed to help people connect, discover local events, and enjoy unique group experiences.
-Whether you’re looking to make new friends or participate in activities around your city, Tango makes it simple and fun!
+A web app designed to help people connect, discover local events, and enjoy unique group experiences!

 ## Key Features
 **Find Friends: Discover and connect with like-minded people in your city.**